 After 8 hours of incubation, the 1/4 teaspoon sample is just as thick as the 1 teaspoon sample and the creamiest.
 I tasted them all for tanginess and really couldn’t tell much difference.

 Many yogurt instructions will tell you the longer you incubate, the thicker your yogurt.
 I’m not so sure.
 Except for the 1/4-teaspoon sample, they were all thick at 4 hours and didn’t get any thicker, even when incubated an additional 4 hours.
-There are other more important factors when it comes to thickness which I hope to address in a future post.

 For 1 quart of milk, 1 teaspoon of healthy starter is plenty.